pypa/setuptools/docs/userguide/quickstart.rst

     pip install --editable .

-This creates a link file in your interpretor site package directory which associate with your source code.
+This creates a link file in your interpreter site package directory which associate with your source code.
 For more information, see: (WIP)